 Following that is the Alerts tab.
 This is where you’ll set alarms, change call and notification preferences, and turn on/off move alerts.
 Remember, the Hybrid HR’s on-device controls are limited, so this is the only place you can control these types of settings.

-All things considered, I think $195 — and especially the sale price of $117 — is a fair price to pay for the Hybrid HR.
+All things considered, I think $175 — and especially sales prices below this — is a fair price to pay for the Hybrid HR.
 It gets you more functionality than a hybrid watch without a display but far fewer features than a Wear OS watch.
 With that said, the competition is tight, and the Hybrid HR’s competitors shouldn’t be overlooked at this price range.

 Garmin’s Vivomove 3 and 3S might be $50 more than the Hybrid HR, but they’ll likely get you a more accurate and feature-packed hybrid watch experience.
 The Vivomove 3 and 3S also have analog watch hands, but they come with hidden displays that only show up when you need them, as well as connected GPS, proven heart rate sensors, and Garmin Pay (if you don’t mind spending extra for it).

 Fossil Hybrid HR review: The verdict

 Fossil got a lot right with the Hybrid HR — I love the e-ink display, I love the way it looks, and I love the two-week battery life.
 It’s one of the only watches on my desk that I’m willing to wear every day despite its flaws.
 A lot of that has to do with the display; e-ink on a smartwatch makes so much sense.

 If you look past the beautiful aesthetics, you’ll, unfortunately, find some half-baked features that tarnish the experience.
-Don’t buy the Fossil Hybrid HR for its fitness or health tracking — you’ll be sorry if you do.
+Don’t buy the Fossil Hybrid HR for its fitness or health tracking or ease of use — you’ll be sorry if you do.

 You'll love the Fossil Hybrid HR — as long as you don't rely too much on its fitness features.